paywithterra/woocommerce-paywithterra/readme.txt

 You can get an API Key for free (14 days) with using TERRAPOWER coupon code.

 == Changelog ==

+= 1.0.7 - 2022-01-10 =
+* Update - New option to disable ssl-check for outdated servers

 = 1.0.6 - 2021-09-15 =
 * Update - Order note about successful payment now contains link to Terra Finder